 47. Consider Maybe, Possibly Making a Sex Tape

 Watching other people have sex has become somewhat of an American pastime.
 On average, PornHub receives around 92 million visitors to the site per day.
 But why spend your time watching porn when you can be making it instead?
 For couples interested, it functions as a fun activity and a nice little ego boost.
 Keep your options open and discuss what might be fun.
 That’s the joy of sex with a long-term partner.
 Of course, before you go ahead with any plan, you’re going to need your partner’s explicit and enthusiastic consent.

-48. See a Sex Therapist
+48. Visit A Sex Therapist